+On average our rents were around £60 a week cheaper than private rent and set to fall again in 2019 and 2020.
 We continue to increasingly use text and email to communicate with our tenants, which is both much quicker and also more cost effective.
+Tenants are also able to visit our website to access their account information and log repair requests which also saves time and allows a much more flexible offer to our tenants.
 Where we need to send out big mail outs, we use the services of a specialist company, which costs much less than sending it ourselves.

-Many of these replacement items have been bought direct from the manufacturers, and have saved the expense of paying a middleman, meaning we can buy more for our money.
+.Due to robust procurement methods, staff have ensured that the best price has been paid for a number of components, in order to obtain best value for our tenants.
+Many of these replacement items have been bought direct from the manufacturers, meaning we can buy more for our money.

 View our value for money self assessment for 2016-17.